STAT545-UBC/STAT545-UBC-original-website/packages00_index.md

   * Create a new R package
   * Accept help from `devtools` and RStudio
-  * Switch between developing your package pacckage and test driving it
+  * Switch between developing your package package and test driving it
   * Document functions and your overall package
   * Test your functions
   * Depend on another package